 The GSG is committed to the world wide conservation and sustainable management of all native populations of Galliformes* species and their habitats.

-The GSG operates under the joint authority of the Species Survival Commission (SSC) of the International Union for Conservation of Nature (IUCN), and the World Pheasant Association (WPA).
+The GSG operates under the joint authority of the Species Survival Commission (SSC) of the International Union for Conservation of Nature (IUCN).
 The GSG is a voluntary self-help network of field scientists, wildlife managers, conservationists, aviculturists and educators.

 The Co-Chairs are appointed by the Chair of the SSC, normally for the 4-year period between IUCN World Conservation Congress meetings (i.e. 2009-12).
 The Co-Chairs appoint the membership according to SSC guidelines.
 An international Co-Chairs’ Advisory Board assists the Co-Chairs in running the GSG.
 The implementation of any project undertaken with GSG endorsement is the responsibility of an independent Principal Investigator (PI), who may or may not be a GSG Member.